-The Balti Station market is located in north Tallinn between the city’s main railway station and the popular residential district of Kalamaja.
-The nostalgic market, offering exotic post-soviet experiences especially for tourists, is inviting with its colourful selection of merchandise.
-In addition to reasonably priced groceries, visitors can find anything from Soviet era vintage clothing, everyday items and toys to used sanitary fittings, tools and plumbing equipment.
-The second-hand stalls are a goldmine for vintage clothing and music fans.
+The Baltic Station market is located in north Tallinn between the city’s main railway station and the popular residential district of Kalamaja.
+The nostalgic market, famous since 1993 for offering exotic post-Soviet experiences - especially for tourists - was quite the attraction with its colourful selection of merchandise.
+In addition to reasonably priced groceries, visitors could find anything from Soviet era vintage clothing, everyday items and toys to used sanitary fittings, tools and plumbing equipment.
+The second-hand stalls were a goldmine for vintage clothing and music fans.

 At the beginning of 2016 the market closed for renovations.
 In order to avoid losing the vibe of the marketplace and not disrupt the lives of vendors and customers alike, the developer offered a solution by moving the market to the neighbouring plot.

 The aim of the reconstruction design was to create a contemporary and diverse market, while also preserving the historic character of the market with all of its hustle and bustle and chaotic nature.
 We added to the pre-existing context to attract the widest target audience possible - from rail passengers to local residents, young people to tourists, and everyone who happens to be passing through the area.